 Now that you’re done with your background removal, you can save your file.
 Go to File and select Save As and save your file to your desired folder.

-Method 2: Remove Background Using the Background Eraser Tool
+Method 2: Remove Background in Photoshop Using the Background Eraser Tool

 The fun fact is, though it’s called a background eraser tool, this has no idea on what’s the background, what is the foreground, or what is the subject of an image.
 What this tool does is, finds differences.
 Its working method is to separate one color from another.